 The material is very high quality.
 It doesn’t look or feel cheap, and I feel like my son really loves it.

-It has a zipper at the top and bottom, so you can easily change a diaper without taking the whole thing off.
-I like this, because sometimes I need to adjust Andrew’s Owlet sock, and it makes it a lot easier.
+It has a zipper at the top and bottom.
+The two-way zipper makes it easy to change a diaper without taking the whole thing off.
+I like this, because sometimes I need to adjust Andrew’s Owlet sock, and easy diaper changes make it less clumsy.

 Cover over the zipper